 As with most conditions, there is no one best “treatment”.
 The overall goal of the Autism Program at Ancilla College (APAC) is to create a supportive environment and assist those with ASD to enhance their ability to function effectively in social interactions, thereby maximizing their potential to learn and lead productive lives.

 Critical features of educational programming include

 Additional medical treatment for, e.g. anxiety disorder and depression may also be an option

-Diagnosis of or ASD is an imprecise art.
+Diagnosis of ASD is an imprecise art.
 Certain features of the disorder may differ for those who exhibit high levels of functioning and Asperger’s-but the treatments and educational processes may be the same.

-For our purposes, we will generally refer to ASD rather than the more common label of Asperger Syndrome, simply because of the futility of assigning a simplistic label on a complex of disorders.
 ASD also presents with a complex composite of physical, emotional, intellectual and neurological factors that differs with each individual.

-“Autism Spectrum Disorders is a group of developmental disabilities characterized by impairments in social interaction and communication and by restricted, repetitive and stereotyped patterns of behavior . . .The complex nature of these disorders, coupled with a lack of biologic markers for diagnosis and changes in clinical definitions over time, creates challenges in the (precise) monitoring of the prevalence of ASDs.. . .Information (was) obtained from children’s evaluation records at any time from birth through the end of the year when a child reaches 8 years. . .”
+“Autism Spectrum Disorders is a group of developmental disabilities characterized by impairments in social interaction and communication and by restricted, repetitive and stereotyped patterns of behavior . . .The complex nature of these disorders, coupled with a lack of biologic markers for diagnosis and changes in clinical definitions over time, creates challenges in the (precise) monitoring of the prevalence of ASD.. . .Information (was) obtained from children’s evaluation records at any time from birth through the end of the year when a child reaches 8 years. . .”
 (CDC, 2012)